Machine-learning Guided Search for Phonon-mediated Superconductivity in Boron and Carbon Compounds

-This iterative process also acts to mitigate overfitting concerns.
-The performance of the models was evaluated by computing the MAE between the predicted and target quantities for the independent test set.
+This iterative process also acts to mitigate overfitting concerns. {Our Supporting Figure S3 and Supporting Table S2 demonstrate that training up to 1500 epochs is sufficient to achieve the lowest validation error for both ALIGNN and CGCNN model.} The performance of the models was evaluated by computing the MAE between the predicted and target quantities for the independent test set.
 The MAEs for CGCNN-predicted $\lambda$ and $\omega_{log}$ stand at 0.23 and 105 K, respectively, while the corresponding numbers for ALIGNN are slightly higher at 0.28 and 113 K (Figs.~\ref{fig:4}(a) and (b)).
 In terms of predicting T$_c$, the CGCNN and ALIGNN models yield MAEs of 2.4 K and 3.8 K, respectively.
 Despite the relatively small magnitude of MAEs, the ML outcomes exhibit distinct clustering patterns, as shown in Fig.~\ref{fig:4}(c).
 Specifically, for the CGCNN model, the results tend to cluster closely along the ``DFPT" axis (red arrow in Fig.~\ref{fig:4}(c)), whereas for ALIGNN, the clustering is pronounced along the ``ML prediction" axis (blue arrow in Fig.~\ref{fig:4}(c)).
 An alternative approach, rather than directly training and predicting T$_c$, is to utilize ML-predicted values, specifically $\lambda^{ML}$ and $\omega^{ML}_{log}$, to estimate T$^{\prime}_c$ using Eq.~\ref{eq6}.
 This modification not only enhances predictive performance for both models but also slightly ameliorates the issue of clustering [Fig.~\ref{fig:4}(d)].
 A comparable approach has been employed in a recent study~\cite{TV22}, wherein $\lambda$ and $\omega_{log}$ can be directly acquired from first principles calculations.